ab-2019blr/simpleprojects/StockMarketApp/doc/task_breakdown.md

 # Indian Stock Market App Development - High-Level Task Breakdown

-Here's a structured development roadmap for your Indian Stock Market Analytics Platform.
+Here's a structured development roadmap for your Indian Stock Market App.
 It is organized from foundational setup through deployment, following best practices for a scalable Streamlit application.

 ## Phase 1: Project Foundation & Setup